iqzy21/DevOps-Learning-AWS/README.md

 Useful in microservice architectures.

-👉 Think of it like this:
+> 👉 Think of it like this:
+>

-Load Balancer = Just balances traffic.
+> Load Balancer = Just balances traffic.
+>

-Reverse Proxy = Balances traffic + adds smart routing & extra features.
+> Reverse Proxy = Balances traffic + adds smart routing & extra features.

 <img width="299" height="198" alt="image" src="https://github.com/user-attachments/assets/dbb5b343-65be-464c-aadb-4e64f735d3e0" />

-why use laod balancer?
-spread load across multiple downstram instances prevents instances being ioverloaded bettering user experience expose single point of access DNS to you application handles falures of downstream instances redirects trafic to other healthy instances rdoes regular health checks on your instance provide SSL termination HTTPS for websites load balamncer deals with the heavy encryption with HTTPS websites enforces stickeness with cookies - makes sures that each user is still on the same requst using cookies incase they are sent back high avalibility accross zones - designed to be avalible seperate public traffic from provate traffic routes traffic different ways to enure what is external or uinternak trfafic
+#### Why Use Load Balancer?

+Spread load across multiple downstream instances prevents instances being overloaded bettering user experience.

+Expose single point of access DNS to your application.

+Handles failures of downstream instances redirects traffic to other healthy instances.

+Does regular health checks on your instance.

+Provide SSL termination HTTPS for websites load balancer deals with the heavy encryption with HTTPS websites.

+Enforces stickiness with cookies - makes sure that each user is still on the same request using cookies in case they are sent back.

+High availability across zones - designed to be available.

+Separate public traffic from private traffic routes traffic different ways to ensure what is external or internal traffic.

+### Why Use an Elastic Load Balancer

-why use an elastic load balancer this is a managed load balancer
+This is a managed load balancer.

-AWS garuntees that it will be working
+AWS guarantees that it will be working.

-AWS takes care of upgrades, maintanance and high avalability AWS provides only a few configuriation knobs
+AWS takes care of upgrades, maintenance and high availability.

+AWS provides only a few configuration knobs.

-why DIY vs manage ones?
+#### Why DIY vs Managed Ones?

-it costs less to set up your own balanver but it will be more effort you need to handle maintanence monitoring scaling and fault tolerance on ypur own with ELB AWS manages all that complexity ey AWS Services ELB integrates with:
+It costs less to set up your own balancer but it will be more effort you need to handle maintenance monitoring scaling and fault tolerance on your own.

+With ELB AWS manages all that complexity.

+#### Key AWS Services ELB integrates with:

-Amazon Certificate Manager (ACM):
+**Amazon Certificate Manager (ACM):**

 Handles SSL/TLS certificates.

 ELB can terminate SSL for you (removes complexity).

-Amazon CloudWatch:
+**Amazon CloudWatch:**

 Monitor ELB performance and health.

-Amazon Route 53:
+**Amazon Route 53:**

 DNS routing integrated with ELB.

-AWS WAF (Web Application Firewall):
+**AWS WAF (Web Application Firewall):**

 Protects apps from attacks (SQL injection, XSS, etc.).

-AWS Global Accelerator:
+**AWS Global Accelerator:**

 Improves performance and reliability for global traffic.

-Why Use ELB?
+#### Why Use ELB?

-Reliable & Low-Maintenance → AWS manages availability.
+**Reliable & Low-Maintenance** → AWS manages availability.

-Time-Saving → No need to build/maintain your own load balancer.
+**Time-Saving** → No need to build/maintain your own load balancer.

-Scalable → Works with Auto Scaling seamlessly.
+**Scalable** → Works with Auto Scaling seamlessly.

-More Costly than DIY solutions, but saves effort and operational overhead.
+**More costly** than DIY solutions, but saves effort and operational overhead.

-Health checks
+### Health Checks

-key part of load balancing
+Key part of load balancing.

-the allow the load balancer to know idf instances are good enough to handle traffic and it is done via requests a request is sent to a HTTP protocol on any port then to the end point the heath check is done on a port and a route(/health is common) is the response is not 200 being OK then the intsance is unhealthy IF 200 IS RETURNED THEN ITS CONSIDERED HEALTHY
+They allow the load balancer to know if instances are good enough to handle traffic and it is done via requests.

+A request is sent to a HTTP protocol on any port then to the end point.

+The health check is done on a port and a route (/health is common).

+If the response is not 200 being OK then the instance is unhealthy.

+If 200 is returned then it's considered healthy.

 <img width="475" height="161" alt="image" src="https://github.com/user-attachments/assets/cd7b7aa4-646d-4820-bc94-5646b67f6291" />

-types of load balancers on aws there are 4 kinds clasic load balancer (v1 generation) 2009 CLB handles the basics HTTP,HTTPS,TCP,SSL gets the job done lacks new generation features
+---

+## Types of Load Balancers on AWS

+There are 4 kinds:

+### Classic Load Balancer (v1 generation) 2009 - CLB

+Handles the basics HTTP, HTTPS, TCP, SSL.

+Gets the job done.

+Lacks new generation features.

-Application load balancver (v2 new gen) 2016 - ALB
+### Application Load Balancer (v2 new gen) 2016 - ALB

-HHTP,HHTPS, Websocket
+HTTP, HTTPS, WebSocket.

-ideal for modern apps
+Ideal for modern apps.

-works on the application layer smarter able to diorect traffic based on rewquestions liek URLS headers clear paramaters and cookies perfect fpr microservicexzs or containers that need routing ]#
+Works on the application layer.

+Smarter able to direct traffic based on requests like URLs headers clear parameters and cookies.

+Perfect for microservices or containers that need routing.

-network load balancer (v2 - new gen) - 2017 NLB
+### Network Load Balancer (v2 - new gen) - 2017 NLB

-TCP TLS, UDP
+TCP TLS, UDP.

-LAYER 4 LOAD BALANNCER
+Layer 4 Load Balancer.

-designed for high performace scenarios where low latency is needed ideal for handling millions of requests per second used for low latency applications e.g for real time gaming or high frequency tadingh systems Gatwway laod balancer - 2020 - GWLB operates at layer 3 network layer - IP protocal helps deploy scale and manage third party mnetwrok applications like firewalls intrusion detection systems and traffic analysers in your vpc
+Designed for high performance scenarios where low latency is needed.

+Ideal for handling millions of requests per second.

+Used for low latency applications e.g for real time gaming or high frequency trading systems.

+### Gateway Load Balancer - 2020 - GWLB

+Operates at layer 3 network layer - IP protocol.

+Helps deploy scale and manage third party network applications like firewalls intrusion detection systems and traffic analysers in your VPC.

+---

-Which AWS Load Balancer Should I Choose?
+## Which AWS Load Balancer Should I Choose?

-Classic Load Balancer (CLB)
+### Classic Load Balancer (CLB)

 Still works but old generation.